 7. Focus on the lesson

 Pay attention to the content rather than how it’s delivered or the looking for flaws in the teaching process.
 Your ultimate goal should be to get the most out of the session in terms of knowledge and growth.
+You may also check helpful guides like My GRE Exam Preparation if you are about to take an examination real soon.

 6 Tips for Effective Remote Teaching